Chevrolet Equinox EV Insurance Rates

 Rates are averaged for all Chevrolet Equinox EV models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Cheaper Chevrolet Equinox EV Insurance
+How to Find Cheap Chevrolet Equinox EV Insurance

-- Policyholders who want increased levels of liability coverage will pay about $440 per year to raise from a low limit to 250/500 limits
+- Policyholders who want higher levels of liability will pay about $440 each year to go from a 30/60 limit to 250/500 limits

-- Higher risk drivers with multiple at-fault accidents may pay on average $1,640 more annually to buy Chevrolet Equinox EV insurance
+- Higher risk drivers that tend to have accidents or serious violations pay an average of $1,640 more annually for auto insurance

 Rate Tables and Charts